wtclarke/fsl_mrs/docs/user_docs/install.rst

 Operating systems
 ~~~~~~~~~~~~~~~~~
-FSL-MRS has been tested throughly on Mac and Linux operating systems.
-FSL-MRS dependencies and FSL-MRS is availible on native Windows installations, but has not currently been tested. `Windows Subsytem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ (or WSL2) offers a Linux interface on Windows.
+FSL-MRS has been tested thoroughly on Mac and Linux operating systems.
+FSL-MRS dependencies and FSL-MRS is available on native Windows installations, but has not currently been tested. `Windows Subsytem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ (or WSL2) offers a Linux interface on Windows.
 FSL-MRS has been tested on WSL.